aparna4scholas/mod3_final/README.md

 # mod3_final
  [!backend Springboot application  ]--> (link:https://github.com/aparna4scholas/mid-mod3-springboot)

  # mission statemnt:
+ Personal Protection Equipment
- This app is to maintain personal protection Equipment across the cities.so that all the hospitals and government can use this data.
+ This project displays the available PPE inventory in each city.so that all the hospitals and government can use this data.
  -->Technologies:
  ->UI:
  ->Developed in ReactJs